lythd/BoardTransposer/README.md

 - json_navigator.py: A simple script to navigate json files to help you understand the structure.
 - visualization_local.py: A simple script to using graphviz to visualize json files.

+If you encounter an issue please let me know, and attach the relevant files or information so I can recreate the bug.
+Feel free to make pull requests!

 ## Board Transposer

 ### Completed